msftcangoblowm/wreck/docs/LICENSE/closed-source-license.rst

 license for closed source
 ==========================

-To request a commericial license for closed source projects and services
+To request a commercial license for closed source projects and services

 Definitions
 ------------